 15. Painterly Pastels Easter Eggs

 We’re confident Monet would approve of these painterly pastel Easter eggs inspired by impressionist techniques.
-Collect acrylic craft paint, a paint palette, paintbrush, and hard boiled eggs.
+Collect acrylic craft paint, a paint palette, a paintbrush, and hard-boiled eggs.
 Choose a color scheme and mix your paints to achieve the desired look!
 You can customize the colors to match your décor!

 Nothing screams “party” quite like a piñata!
 Bring some festiveness to Easter this year with Easter egg piñatas!
-This Easter egg decorating idea begins with blown out Easter eggs (you can look online for a tutorial on how to do that) that are then stuffed with dollar bills and confetti.
+This Easter egg decorating idea begins with blown-out Easter eggs (you can look online for a tutorial on how to do that) stuffed with dollar bills and confetti.
 These Easter egg piñatas are great for Easter, but they’d also work really well for kids’ parties, as well as for Cinco de Mayo.

 17. Embroidered Eggs

 If you love to sew, then these Embroidered Eggs are great.
 They’re a little bit more challenging than some of the other Easter eggs on this list but worth the effort.
 They are sure to win over Easter guests for their originality and beauty!
 Are you up for trying a new and unique Easter egg decorating technique?